dramatech/constitution/README.md

 **Section C**

 Amendments must be approved by at least &frac34; of the members at a Club Meeting.

+**Section D**

+Amendments are subject to the approval by the SGA and the SAC.

 ## Article VIII &mdash; Policy and Procedures Manual